 Who doesn't love a great dinner party?
+If you're like most people, you enjoy getting invited to the home of a friend to enjoy a meal that you don't have to cook.
 It's fun to dress up, go to someone's house and enjoy great conversation while eating something that's not limited to your standard meal rotation.
 Plus you get to go out for a meal that you don't have to cook or pay for.

 When someone thinks enough of you to invite you to a dinner party, you should send a thank you note as soon as possible afterward to show that you consider it an honor to have been a guest in the person's home.